engrbugs/Handwritten.Recognition/README.md

 # Handwritten Recognition
 This project will be my first real Artificial Intelligence (AI).
 A simple artificial neural network from scratch.
-I'll dissect it to learn how AI works. (*.idx1-ubyte and *.idx3-ubyte)
+I'll dissect it and learn how AI works. (*.idx1-ubyte and *.idx3-ubyte)

 ## Prerequisites Files: